 Take into account who are you going to showcase your portfolio.
 Maybe you are showing it to future brides, fashion magazines, or a beauty photographer.
 Whatever is the case, take into consideration when you select images – what would appeal to those audiences.
 Some of your super wild, out-of-the-box, frivolous and crazy stuff isn’t going to make sense to a bride to be.
-No matter how good your bridal work is, a vast contrast in genres would likely create questions in their mind.
+No matter how good your bridal work is, a vast contrast in genres would likely create questions in their minds.
 Clients will take you more seriously and they would think you are the right fit for them because all of your work showcases the type of makeup they need.
 It would be a waste of your client’s time to go through all the makeup they are not hiring you for.

 A logical order to the images

 Make the first and the last image stellar

 People have short attention spans so put your best work first!
 The first image should be one that presents the message you want to send and how you would like to be seen as a makeup artist.
 Not to mention, it should be STELLAR!
 Put the most exciting, engaging, and communicative images first to capture the viewer’s attention and make them want to flip(or scroll) that page and see more.
 Along with the first, you should make the last image your strongest point as well.
 This is especially important with physical copies of your portfolio, where the client linearly goes through the book and the last image they see is probably going to stick with them.
 So start by choosing the first and the last image and then connect those two with others you have left.